 Spacelift operations at the East and West Coast launch bases provide services, facilities and range safety control for the conduct of DOD, NASA and commercial launches.
 Through the command and control of all DOD satellites, satellite operators provide force-multiplying effects -- continuous global coverage, low vulnerability and autonomous operations.
 Satellites provide essential in-theater secure communications, weather and navigational data for ground, air and fleet operations and threat warning.

-Ground-based radar, Space-Based Infrared System and Defense Support Program satellites monitor ballistic missile launches around the world to guard against a surprise missile attack on North America.
+Ground-based radar, SBIRS and Defense Support Program satellites monitor ballistic missile launches around the world to guard against a surprise missile attack on North America.
 Space surveillance radars provide vital information on the location of satellites and space debris for the nation and the world.
 Maintaining space superiority is an emerging capability required to protect U.S. space assets.

-Ground-based radars used primarily for ballistic missile warning include the Ballistic Missile Early Warning System, Upgraded Early Warning Radar System, PAVE Phased Array Warning System and Perimeter Acquisition Radar Attack Characterization System.
-The Maui Optical Tracking Identification Facility, Ground-based Electro-Optical Deep Space Surveillance System, Passive Space Surveillance System, phased-array and mechanical radars provide primary space surveillance coverage.
-The Rapid Attack Identification, Detection, and Reporting System provides Space Situational Awareness and threat assessment by detecting, characterizing, reporting, and geolocating electromagnetic interference on satellite communications.
+Ground-based multi-mission radars used primarily for ballistic missile warning include the Ballistic Missile Early Warning System, Upgraded Early Warning Radar System, PAVE Phased Array Warning System, and Perimeter Acquisition Radar Attack Characterization System.
+The Bounty Hunter system provides Satellite Communication (SATCOM) Electromagnetic Interference (EMI) Resolution by monitoring, detecting, characterizing, geolocating and reporting SATCOM EMI to command authorities.
+The Maui Optical Tracking Identification Facility, Ground-based Electro-Optical Deep Space Surveillance System, phased-array and mechanical radars provide primary space surveillance coverage.
 New transformational space programs are continuously being researched and developed to enable AFSPC to stay on the leading-edge of technology.

 In 1982, the Air Force established Air Force Space Command, with space operations as its primary mission.
 During the Cold War, space operations focused on missile warning, launch operations, satellite control, space surveillance and command and control for national leadership.
-In 1991, Operation Desert Storm validated the command's continuing focus on support to the warfighter.
-The Space Warfare Center, now named the Space Innovation and Development Center, was created to ensure space capabilities reached the warfighters who needed it.
+In 1991, Operation Desert Storm validated the command’s continuing focus on support to the warfighter.
+The Space Warfare Center, later renamed the Space Innovation and Development Center (now inactive), was created to ensure space capabilities reached the warfighters who needed it.
 ICBM forces joined AFSPC in July 1993.

-In 2001, upon the recommendation of the Space Commission, the Space and Missile Systems Center joined the command.
-It previously belonged to Air Force Materiel Command.
-AFSPC is currently the only Air Force command to have its acquisition arm within the command.
+In 2001, upon the recommendation of the Space Commission, SMC transferred from Air Force Materiel Command to AFSPC.
+AFSPC is currently the only Air Force major command to have its acquisition arm within the command.
 In 2002, also on a recommendation from the Space Commission, AFSPC was assigned its own four-star commander after previously sharing a commander with U.S. Space Command and NORAD.

 In the aftermath of the 9/11 terrorist attacks, the president directed military action against Afghanistan and Iraq.
 AFSPC provided extensive space-based support to the U.S. Central Command commander in the areas of communications; positioning, navigation and timing; meteorology; and warning.
 In 2005, the Air Force expanded its mission areas to include cyberspace.
 In concert with this, the Air Staff assigned responsibility for conducting cyberspace operations to AFSPC through Twenty-fourth Air Force, which was activated in August 2009.

-In order to reinvigorate the Air Force's nuclear mission, Headquarters U.S. Air Force activated Air Force Global Strike Command to consolidate all nuclear forces under one command.
-Along with this, AFSPC transferred its ICBM forces to the new command in December 2009.
+In order to reinvigorate the Air Force’s nuclear mission, Headquarters U.S. Air Force activated Air Force Global Strike Command to consolidate all nuclear forces under one command.
+As a result, AFSPC transferred its ICBM forces to the new command in December 2009.

 In July 2018, the Air Force cyber mission was transferred to Air Combat Command, which generated the greatest capacity for an integrated Information Warfare capability within the Air Force.
-This move allowed for AFSPC to focus on gaining and maintaining space superiority and outpacing its adversaries in the space domain.
+This move allowed AFSPC to focus on gaining and maintaining space superiority and outpacing any adversaries in the space domain.